 2. Reliable Performance:

-Granular sludge compacts very well resulting in SVI’s (Sludge Volume Index) of around 50 ml/g.
-The highly compacted sludge provides a greater interface between the settled solids and the clear effluent that is removed from the upper portion of the basin.
+Granular sludge compacts very well, resulting in SVI’s (Sludge Volume Index) ranging from 50 to 80 ml/g.
+The highly compacted sludge provides a more distinct interface between the settled solids and the clear effluent that is removed from the upper portion of the basin.

 3. Space- Saving Design: